codio-content/Coding_with_Javascript-Arrays/.guides/content/Array-sum-9709.md

-Note that the `numbers` array is coming from the command line arguments, which are all stored in an array named 'process.argv' for us by the javascript interpreter.
-We just have to remove the first two elements that we do not want, using the array function `slice(2)`.
+Note that the `numbers` array comes from the command line arguments, which are all stored in an array named 'process.argv' for us by the JavaScript interpreter.
+The first two elements that we do not want have been removed by using the array function `slice(2)`.

 {Check It!|assessment}(test-3916901719)